ConnorJacksonBSU/321-Final-Project/README.md

 # Bioinformatics

-This program uses BTrees to sequence and store the human genome.
+This program uses BTrees to sequence and store the human genome by taking in Gene Bank files.

 ## Contributing
 - Connor Jackson